Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

-The above formulas are identical to those given in GMR, confirming that we actually perform I-I with \textit{\textbf{out}} constraints.
-To see this, note that for each value of $\theta \in \Theta $ we can simulate a path $\{\tilde{y}_{t}(\theta )\}_{t=1}^{T}$ and compute a constrained estimator
+It is also important to note that the above formulas are identical to those given in GMR, confirming that we actually perform I-I \textit{\textbf{without}} constraints.
+To see this, let $Q_{T}(\theta ,\beta )$ denote the simulated auxiliary criterion function calculated using the single simulated path ($H=1$) $\{\tilde{y}_{t}(\theta )\}_{t=1}^{T}$, i.e., with reference to equation \eqref{THdef} and consider the constrained estimator

 For sake of interpretation, let us consider the simplest case without boundary problems.
 Then, the constrained estimator $\tilde{\beta} _{T}^{r}(\theta )$\ converges towards a (non-drifting) pseudo-true value $ b(\theta )$ that is in the interior of the parameter set.
 Then, while KT multipliers converge to zero, we have